pvasek/kudu-wiki/Accessing-the-kudu-service.md

 Every Azure web site has an associated Kudu service site.

-_**Update**: actually, sites that were created way back (say early 2013 or before) may not have a Kudu site.
-To create it, choose 'Set up deployment from source control', and then 'Local git'.
-Then you can instantly 'Delete git repository', and you will be left with the Kudu service working._

 If your web site has URL `http://mysite.azurewebsites.net/`, then the root URL of the Kudu service is `https://mysite.scm.azurewebsites.net/`.
 Note the added `scm` token.

 For mobile services, the site URL looks like `https://myservice.scm.azure-mobile.net/`, and the Kudu root URL is